PROGRAM OVERVIEW

 BARISTAS OF TODAY

-A rapid-fire, two-minute exercise where the participant is given a simple task (e.g., writing a coffee order), while the instructor aggressively interrupts, criticizes, and insults them.
+A rapid-fire, two-minute exercise where the participant is given a simple task (e.g., writing a coffee order), while the instructor applies escalating verbal pressure through interruptions, criticism, and distractions.

 Purpose: Builds emotional focus under duress.
 Trains participants to stay mentally steady and complete tasks despite antagonizing distractions – crucial for high-stress environments.